JHU-PL-Lab/www-fpse/lecture/more-modules.md

   sig ... end
 ```

-* Note it requires a bit more than just the type and comparison to be in `Float` for this to work
+* Note it requires a bit more than just the type and comparison to be in `Float` for this to work with `Core`
  - to/from S-expression conversions needed; use `[@@deriving compare, sexp]` on your own type:

 ```ocaml